facebook/react-native-website/docs/the-new-architecture/landing-page.md

 ### Fast JavaScript/Native Interfacing

 The New Architecture removes the [asynchronous bridge](https://reactnative.dev/blog/2018/06/14/state-of-react-native-2018#architecture) between JavaScript and native and replaces it with JavaScript Interface (JSI).
 JSI is an interface that allows JavaScript to hold a reference to a C++ object and vice-versa.
-With a memory reference, you can directly invoke methods without serialization cost.
+With a memory reference, you can directly invoke methods without serialization costs.

-JSI enables [VisionCamera](https://github.com/mrousavy/react-native-vision-camera), a popular camera library for React Native, to process frames in real-time.
-Typical frame buffers are 10 MB in size, which amounts to roughly 1 GB of data per second, depending on the frame rate.
-In comparison with serialization costs of the bridge, JSI handles that amount of interfacing data with ease.
-JSI can be used to expose other complex instance-based types such as databases, images, audio samples, and more.
+JSI enables [VisionCamera](https://github.com/mrousavy/react-native-vision-camera), a popular camera library for React Native, to process frames in real time.
+Typical frame buffers are 10 MB, which amounts to roughly 1 GB of data per second, depending on the frame rate.
+In comparison with the serialization costs of the bridge, JSI handles that amount of interfacing data with ease.
+JSI can expose other complex instance-based types such as databases, images, audio samples, etc.

 JSI adoption in the New Architecture removes this class of serialization work from all native-JavaScript interop.
-This includes the initialization and re-rendering of native core components like `View` and `Text`.
+This includes initializing and re-rendering native core components like `View` and `Text`.
 You can read more about our [investigation in rendering performance](https://github.com/reactwg/react-native-new-architecture/discussions/123) in the New Architecture and the improved benchmarks we measured.

 ### Learn more